ASCA Program Participation

 Standards recognition: The process by which the FDA identifies standards to which manufacturers of medical devices may submit a declaration of conformity to demonstrate compliance with pertinent FD&C Act provisions.

-ASCA Recognition: A status granted by the FDA to accreditation bodies that demonstrate competency in accreditation activities by completing the application process outlined in the ASCA Pilot program guidance.
+ASCA Recognition: A status granted by the FDA to accreditation bodies that demonstrate competency in accreditation activities by completing the application process outlined in the ASCA program guidance.
 At the time of accreditation, ASCA-recognized accreditation bodies may accredit qualified testing laboratories if FDA-recognized consensus standards and test methods fell within their scope of ASCA Recognition.

 Accreditation: Third-party attestation that a conformity assessment body (such as a testing laboratory) has formally demonstrated its competence to perform specific conformity assessment tasks (refer to ISO/IEC 17000:2004 Conformance – Vocabulary and basic concepts).